litestar-org/polyfactory/README.md

 result = PersonFactory.build()
 ```

-This example will also work out of the box: although no factory was defined for the Pet class that's not a problem - a
+This example will also work out of the box although no factory was defined for the Pet class, that's not a problem - a
 factory will be dynamically generated for it on the fly.

 The complex typing under the `assets` attribute is a bit more tricky, but the factory will generate a python object
-fitting this signature.
-Hence passing validation.
+fitting this signature, therefore passing validation.

-**Please note**: the one thing factories cannot handle is self referencing models.
-In this case you will need to handle
+**Please note**: the one thing factories cannot handle is self referencing models, because this can lead to recursion
-the particular field by setting defaults for it.
+errors.
+In this case you will need to handle the particular field by setting defaults for it.

 ### Factory Configuration